ConnorMarcus/tictactoe/README.md

 Link: https://tic-tac-toe-game.azurewebsites.net

-Note: When the website is first accessed it may take long for it to load since Azure will make the application idle with the free tier.
+Note: When the website is first accessed it may take long for it to load since the free tier of Azure will make the application idle after 20 minutes without any requests.

 ![Alt text](AppDemo1.png?raw=true "Landing Page")